jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 > Salvador Allende was the president who attempted to establish socialism in Chile through democratic means.

 An English translation of this biography is available [here](texts/salvador_allende_gossens_memoria_chilena_en.md) for those who are looking for a concise biography from a Chilean source.
-[English Wikipedia](https://en.wikipedia.org/wiki/Salvador_Allende) itself also works too and people can take advantage of the sources used in this article.
+[English Wikipedia](https://en.wikipedia.org/wiki/Salvador_Allende) also works too and people can take advantage of the sources used in this article.
 There is also an equivalent article in the underrated [Simple English version](https://simple.wikipedia.org/wiki/Salvador_Allende) of Wikipedia that is written in a way that those unfamiliar with politics would understand.

 ### Socialist, democratic, Chilean

 Instead of writing yet another biography, this introduction focuses on these three key features of Allende.

 * **Socialist**: Allende has been a socialist since his student days.
-As a socialist, he believed that the gap between the poor and the rich in Chile is unacceptable and this could be eliminated when resources like copper mines and institutions like hospitals are owned by the Chilean state rather than the private sector who also happen to be the richest people.
+As a socialist, he believed that the gap between the poor and the rich in Chile is unacceptable and this could be eliminated when resources like copper mines and institutions like hospitals are owned by the Chilean government rather than the private sector who also happen to be the richest people.
 He campaigned for the improvement of the lives of working-class people, and for that he got the support of a lot of them.

 * **Democratic**: Socialists around the world have their vocal, wealthy, privileged, and powerful opponents; Chilean socialists like Allende were no exception.
 This is why Allende had a hard time winning the presidential elections the first three times he tried.
-Back then, socialists became leaders of their own countries not through elections but through chaotic revolutions.
+Back then, socialists became leaders of their own countries not through elections but through chaotic revolutions that attempt to suppress opponents.
 Allende was convinced that he could avoid another chaotic revolution, so he ran for the presidency for the fourth time in 1970.
 This time, he became the first democratically elected socialist president in Chile.
 When he became president, he established and maintained contact with other socialist leaders around the world who recognized that Allende was seeking the same goals as them (socialism) through different means (peaceful democratic processes).

 * **Chilean**: Chilean history isn't discussed in a lot of places outside of Chile, like schools and online forums, because what most people call "world history" is actually the history of Europe and the USA.
 We cannot talk about world history without taking lessons from lesser known countries like Chile.
 In this investigation, there is a need to emphasize that Allende was Chilean, because he attempted to make Chilean history from a Chilean perspective and for the benefit of the Chilean people.
 Non-Chilean (lamentably, privileged American) forces disrupted Chilean history for the worse in an attempt to assert their own version of history, so it is up to Chileans and their sympathizers to reclaim Chilean history and make it part of world history.